elementary-Inc/blog/_posts/2021/2021-12-21-elementary-os-6-1-available-now.md

 ### Applications Menu

-Now you can search right from the Applications Menu for bookmarked folders and locations like Downloads, Pictures, or even network shares.
+We've heard that you want to search more than just your apps, so now you can search for bookmarked folders and locations like Downloads, Pictures, or even network shares right from the Applications Menu.
 And following cross-desktop standards, this feature will work with whatever your default file manager is—whether or not it's the default elementary Files app.
 We've also improved search results for Settings so that terms like "mouse speed" return "Mouse & Touchpad → Mouse → Pointer Speed", making it easier to find settings without knowing their exact names.

 <figure class="card" markdown="1">
 ![Bookmark search in Applications Menu](/images/elementary-os-6-odin-updates-november-2021/bookmark-search.png){: width="888" height="689"}
 <figcaption>Bookmark search in the Applications Menu</figcaption>
 </figure>

-The Applications Menu now shows a secondary-click menu on search result items, and we added support for launching apps on dedicated graphics on hybrid graphics systems (e.g. NVIDIA Optimus).
+The Applications Menu now shows a secondary-click menu on search result items, and we've expanded hardware integration with support for launching apps on dedicated graphics on hybrid graphics systems (e.g. NVIDIA Optimus).
 Lastly, we've reworked the way the Applications Menu watches for changes in installed apps, so it should be more responsive about showing freshly installed-apps without a restart.

 ### Installer & Initial Setup

-A couple of nice fixes landed in the Installer and Initial Setup that make it easier to set the name of your device.
+A couple of nice fixes landed in the Installer and Initial Setup that make it easier to set the name of your device—helpful both for end users and OEMs.
 We now double check at install time that the default generated hostname is valid and you can change it to something you like more during initial setup.
 A formatted name like "Cassidy's StarBook" will be shown when possible—like in System Settings—and will automatically fall back to something more machine friendly like "Cassidys-StarBook" in places like Terminal.

 <figure>
   <picture>